-Additionally, when an individual receives a third DUI, it is charged as a felony – no matter how long ago the first and second DUIs were received.
+Additionally, when an individual receives a third DUI, it ‘s charged as a felony – no matter how long ago the first and second DUIs were received.

 DUI is a Criminal Charge in Michigan, Not a Traffic Violation

 A lesser charge is Operating While Visibly Impaired (OWVI), which is often used as a plea bargain when someone is charged with a DUI.

 How Long Will My License be Suspended After a DUI?

-Automatic suspensions can range from 30 days to 1 year, depending on the details of your case and criminal history listed on your background check.
+Automatic suspensions can range from 30 days to one year, depending on the details of your case and criminal history listed on your background check.